-Omnos^[60] combines DNA analysis, lifestyle assessments and microbiome insights to deliver customized health recommendations.
+Omnos[60] combines DNA analysis, lifestyle assessments and microbiome insights to deliver customized health recommendations.
 Their platform translates complex data into simple, actionable steps, empowering users to make informed decisions about diet, exercise and lifestyle.
 By emphasizing both individual wellness and sustainable choices, Omnos is paving the way for a future where health is truly personalized and achievable for all.

-CASE ZOC
+CASE 200

 Similarly, ZOE offers scientifically backed, personalized nutrition plans based on individual biological responses.
 By analyzing blood sugar levels, blood fat responses and gut microbiome health, ZOE helps users uncover how their bodies react to different foods.
-This data-driven approach enables users to make smarter food choices that support long-term health, improve energy levels and optimize overall well-being.
+This datadriven approach enables users to make smarter food choices that support long-term health, improve energy levels and optimize overall well-being.
+As platforms like Omnos and ZOE gain traction, they highlight the growing consumer interest in precision nutrition and set a new standard for the food industry.